barumau/pandunia/english/jumla.md

 **me vol kira kap un gar.** I want to rent a car.

-**ta kira dar kamar do biznes jen.** He/she rents rooms to business people.
+**ta kira dar kamar do biznes yen.** He/she rents rooms to business people.

 Tip: **Kira** is paired with _give_ and _take_ just like **mai**.